department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-process/claim-exam.md

 The amount of time you spend at your exam depends on many factors.
 For example, the required questions for a documented knee injury may take only a few minutes, while the questions for a more complicated injury could take much longer.
 The doctor or technician will:
 -	Address only the service-connected conditions you've claimed and any related conditions
--	Ask you a standardized series of questions taken from the [Disability Benefits Questionnaire (DBQ)](http://benefits.va.gov/COMPENSATION/dbq_ListByDBQFormName.asp) for each condition
+-	Ask you a series of questions taken from the [Disability Benefits Questionnaire (DBQ)](http://benefits.va.gov/COMPENSATION/dbq_ListByDBQFormName.asp) for each condition
 -	Ask you to get other tests, such as X-rays or blood work, if needed

 If you have new non-VA medical records that you haven't given to VA yet, like records for a recent surgery, bring them to the exam.